EmuDeck/emudeck.github.io/docs/emulators/steamos/ryujinx.md

 #### How to Roll Back Ryujinx

-1. Download the version of the emulator you would like to use from Ryujinx's GitHub: [https://github.com/Ryujinx/release-channel-master/releases](https://github.com/Ryujinx/release-channel-master/releases)
+1. Download the version of the emulator you would like to use from GitHub: [https://github.com/GreemDev/Ryujinx/releases](https://github.com/GreemDev/Ryujinx/releases)
 2. Move the downloaded emulator from Step 1 to `/home/deck/Applications/publish`
 3. (Optional) Rename or delete the original emulator file
 4. One at a time, right click `Ryujinx` and `Ryujinx.sh`, click `Properties`, click `Permissions`, check `Is executable`